GT5670/RHTAP-new-gitops/docs/pipelines.md

 = About {ProductName}

-Securing your software supply chain is critical to prevent software vulnerabilities. {ProductName} {ProductShortName} embeds security throughout the software development lifecycle (SDLC), enabling teams to innovate confidently while adhering to the highest security standards.
+Securing your software supply chain is critical to prevent software vulnerabilities. {ProductName} embeds security throughout the software development lifecycle (SDLC), enabling teams to innovate confidently while adhering to the highest security standards.

-== Overview of {ProductShortName}
+== Overview

 {ProductShortName} is a DevSecOps framework that integrates security from project inception to production.
 It incorporates advanced security practices to ensures that your software is resilient to threats while streamlining development processes.

-=== Features of {ProductShortName}
+=== Key features

 * *Secure CI/CD pipelines*: Build, test, and deploy container images securely using pre-configured pipelines integrated with your Git repository.

 * *Ready-to-use templates*: Start project quickly with customizable templates that apply secure development practices.

-* *Advanced vulnerability scanning*: Detect and address potential vulnerabilities with detailed insights, including automated generation of Software Bills of Materials (SBOMs).
+* *Vulnerability management*: Detect and address potential vulnerabilities with detailed insights, including automated generation of Software Bills of Materials (SBOMs).

-* *Enterprise contract enforcement*: Enforce quality and security rules at every stage of development to maintain compliance.
+* *Compliance with Enterprise Contracts*: Maintain regulatory compliance at every stage of the development process with our robust enforcement of security and quality standards.

-=== Technologies in {ProductShortName}
+=== Integrated technologies

 {ProductShortName} integrates with industry-leading platforms and tools: